zkVerify/zkverify-docs/docs/overview/02-getting-started/04-generating-proof.md

 This should generate the `model.compiled` file which contains an optimized format of the model for zero-knowledge proofs.

-8. Run the Trusted Setup to generate the cryptographic keys.
+8. Run the Trusted Setup to generate the cryptographic keys:

 Run the command: